cockroachdb/docs/v2.0/how-to-use-sql-audit-logs.md

 This page has an example showing:

-- How to turn on audit logging
+- How to turn audit logging on and off.
-- Where the audit log files live
+- Where the audit log files live.
-- What the audit log files look like
+- What the audit log files look like.

 For reference material, including a detailed description of the audit log file format, see [`EXPERIMENTAL_AUDIT`](sql-audit-logging.html).